Unsupervised Semi-Parametric Plug-in Likelihood-Ratio Detection for Covert Communications in the Presence of Disco Reconfigurable Intelligent Surfaces: System Description

 \section{System Description}

-In Section~\ref{SystemModel}, we first present the covert communication model in the presence of a DRIS and build the channel models of all wireless channel involved in Section~\ref{CCModel}.
+In Section~\ref{CCModel}, we first present covert communications in the presence of a DRIS and build the wireless channel models.
 In Section~\ref{PerformanceMer}, the decision rule adopted by the warden Willie is first defined.
-Then, the FAR and MDR are given as monitoring performance metrics for Willie, while the SJNR is defined as a communication performance metric.
+Then, the DEP, i.e., the sum of FAR and MDR are given as monitoring performance metrics for Willie, while the SJNR is defined as a communication performance metric.
 In Section~\ref{RRs}, some useful results on signal detections and random variables are presented.